sgutierr/APIlifecycleCICD/Readme.md

 Generate the 3scalerc.yaml file, which you can do by installing the 3scale toolbox in your local.
 You need to add two toolbox "remotes", one will point to the DEV and the other to the PROD 3scale instance.

-Please refer to the documentation for further information about 3scale TOKEN generation: https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.13/html/admin_portal_guide/tokens .
+For further information about 3scale TOKEN generation: https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.13/html/admin_portal_guide/tokens

 This is an example of the commands used to create a new remote:
    - 3scale remote add DEV https://$TOKEN@"3scale-admin-url"